matildepanarra/UniMate/README.md

-# UniMate - AI- powered Financial Assistant for Students
+# UniMate: AI-powered Financial Assistant for Students

-BRIEF DESCRIPTION OF APPLICATION
+AI-driven assistant that helps students quickly find and apply for financial aid by analyzing their information and documents.

 ## Overview